PetarSimonovic/gloworm/README.md

 Slow Worm should be available on http://localhost:5173/

-## Connecting a Pico
+## Connecting a MicroPython board

 Click the `connect` button.

 When prompted, select `Board in FS mode`.

-If the connection is succesful the output pane will state that it's `Connected to MicroPython`
+If the connection is succesful the output pane will state that it's `Connected to MicroPython`.

-## Coding a Pico
+## Sending code to the board

-Type a line of code in the input pane at the top of the screen then press return to send it to the Pico.
+Type a line of code in the input pane at the top of the screen then press return to send it to the connected MicroPython board.

-The Pico's response will appear in the Output pane below.
+The board's response will appear in the Output pane below.

-Making a Pico's onboard LED blink is the MicroPython equivalent of "Hello World".
+Making a board's onboard LED blink is the MicroPython equivalent of "Hello World".

+Here's how to do it on a Pico.

 ```python
 from machine import Pin